GopalGavas/url-shortner-TS/readme.md

 ## 📖**Overview**

-The **QuickURL** project provides users with the ability to shorten long URLs, making them easier to share and manage.
+The **SwiftLink** project provides users with the ability to shorten long URLs, making them easier to share and manage.
 It uses secure authentication, rate limiting, input validation, and advanced features like URL visibility control and user-specific URL management.
 Admin features ensure better management of users and URLs.

 ---